First Call for Abstracts

 - Abstracts must be prepared in Microsoft Word.

-- The Science Program Committee strongly recommends that authors download the Example – Abstract and simply replace text in the example to ensure conformation to abstract guidelines.
+- The Science Program Committee strongly recommends that authors download the Example Abstracts and simply replace text in the example to ensure conformation to abstract guidelines.

 - The first word in the first line of the abstract page (in bold font and capitol letters) should indicate your first choice regarding presentation options – TALK or POSTER.

-- Abstracts must be received before or on TBD; those failing to conform to guidelines or received after the deadline will not be considered.
+- Abstracts must be received before or (deadline will be posted soon); those failing to conform to guidelines or received after the deadline will not be considered.

 - Please name electronic files using the following conventions: 1) first author’s first initial and last name, followed by underscore “_”, followed by the type of submission (“talk” or “poster”).
 For example bdugger_talk.doc); if the same first author is submitting more than one abstract in either category, then differentiate among the separate submissions using numbers immediately following the author name (e.g., jblack1_poster.doc, jblack2_poster.doc, etc) and saved as a *.doc file compatible with Office 2007.

-- Submit each abstract separately via email to the Science Program Committee Chair Dr. Ray Alisauskas
+- Submit each abstract separately via email to the Science Program Committee Chair: contact information coming soon

 - In the e-mail, please use “NAAG Conference Abstract Submission” as the subject header.